Attonitus/nest-spotifu/README.md

 Search and listen your favorite song!
 Web application with JWT Authentication and connection with DB using TypeORM.
 An artist can CRUD songs.
+Endpoints have role authentication, if user dont have a specified role dont allowed to pass.
 Public users can search for song and play.
 What are you waiting for join us?